khmarbaise/octopress/source/_posts/2020/08/2020-08-25-itf-part-iii.md

 }
 ```
 It's important to say that by using the `@MavenOption(..)` automatically all
 other previously mentioned command line options will not being used anymore.
-In this example the final command line looks like this:
+In this example the final command line looks like this for the test case
+`basic_configuration_with_debug`:
 ```
 mvn -Dmaven.repo.local=<path> --debug package
 ```